HOME MONTHLY ACTIVITY REPORTS FAQ CONTACT US

 p# 319-334-2568 = Buchanan County Dispatch for an on-duty officer

-fairbankpolice@gmail.com to send us an email or
+fairbankpolice@gmail.com to send us an email

 Follow us on Facebook for current information.